lemaurK/GwyddionResearch2022/README.md

 ![image](https://user-images.githubusercontent.com/89792487/212433676-0b648f85-595f-4275-bfa4-a449eabb1c6b.png)

-#### Preprocessing / Clean up
+## Preprocessing / Clean up

-* Defined in Python scripts...
+*Explained in detail within documentation.*

-### Conclusions
+## Conclusion

-* Given my attempts did not end in any comparable and inferable results, I will state that MLM pipelined with either the N-gram model or the Word Distance Statistics (WDS) to locate the missing word would be the most effective route.
+* Given that Gwyddion has plenty of analysis capabilities within the software, it was clear growth rate analysis would need to be conducted on its own.
+Through a series of developing, testing, and comparing the results of my python scripts I landed on a confident model worthy of implementation.
+There will always be room for improvement, however the structure of the codebase is tailored to be friendly to novices, with debugging capabilities included.

-### Future Work
+## Future Work

-* Next steps would be to take another stab at integrating the missing word locating models into the picture and look more into HuggingFace's pretrained embedders.
+* Settle on a physical model that captures the appropriate mixture of physics and chemistry topics included in this experiment.
+Once a model is decided upon, create a simple script to add the curve to the final plots.

 ## How to reproduce results

-*Results in their current state are not ideal to reproduce.*
+*Explained in detail within documentation.*

-### Overview of files in repository
+## Overview of files in repository

-* MLM with Bert and HuggingFace Directory contains the script for respective model.
+* AFM Image Data
-* MLM with Bert Directory contains the script for the respective model and the model file.
+* Grain Analysis Jupyter Notebook Script
-* NWP BI-LSTM Directory (Next Word Prediction BI-LSTM) contains the script for the respective model.
+* Grain Analysis Python Script

-* Note that all of these notebooks should contain enough text for someone to understand what is happening.
+* Pygwy Console Script

-### Software Setup and Python Packages Required
+## Software Setup and Python Packages Required

 * First, you will need to install Gwyddion 32 bit version [here](https://sourceforge.net/projects/gwyddion/files/gwyddion/2.62/Gwyddion-2.62.win32.exe/download).